 It’s not impossible for a buyer to back out of a signed real estate contract with a seller, but there could be repercussions — especially if no escape hatches were included in the deal.
 Knowing what could happen is critical, so that you understand your financial and legal rights as a homebuyer.
 Here’s what to expect if you’re thinking about rescinding an accepted offer.

 Can a buyer back out of an accepted offer?

 The short answer: yes.
 When you sign a purchase agreement for real estate, you’re legally bound to the contract terms, and you’ll give the seller an upfront deposit called earnest money.
 Earnest money shows the seller that you’re serious about purchasing the house and plan to follow through on the agreement.

-Backing out of an accepted offer with a contingency
+Backing out with a contingency

 A standard real estate contract typically comes with a number of contingencies — these are the conditions that need to be met in order for you to move forward with a home purchase.
 This includes a mutual agreement of specific tasks that have to be completed within a certain time frame.